Vili Kovačič

-Anti-Corruption and Anti-Communist Activities 1960-2015
+Anti-corruption and anti-communist activities 1960–2015

 Vili Kovačič was active in student movements in the 1960s.
-In 1963 he co-organized the student movement for students' social equality at the University of Ljubljana, which in 1964, which together with the Perspektive magazine and Jože Pučnik led to a broader student movement.
-Communist authorities abolished the Perspektive magazine.
+In 1963 he co-organized the student movement for students' social equality at the University of Ljubljana, which in 1964, together with Perspektive magazine and Jože Pučnik led to a broader student movement.
+Communist authorities abolished Perspektive magazine.

 In 2012, Kovačič founded an anti-corruption non-governmental organization called We Taxpayers Never Give Up (Davkoplačevalci se ne damo).
 One of its first projects was an attempt to block the Teš 6, one of the largest energy infrastructure projects in the country.
 Kovačič claimed that it would be financially flawed and it would mainly serve corruption purposes.
 Kovačič collected enough signatures to trigger a national referendum on the project, but the Constitutional Court blocked the referendum claiming that some signatures were ineligible or the names were not written exactly as they appeared in the official government's databases (Constitutional Court of Slovenia number U-I-268/12).
 Most political parties and media disregarded his claims that Teš 6 would serve corruption purposes.
-Several years later, police found 3.3 million Euros of cash in the Teš 6 director Uroš Rotnik's safe, which led to a discovery of a large corruption scheme and Rotnik's convicion in 2019 and 2020.
+Several years later, police found 3.3 million Euros of cash in the Teš 6 director Uroš Rotnik's safe, which led to a discovery of a large corruption scheme and Rotnik's conviction in 2019 and 2020.

 His other projects were the removal of the statue of the communist leader Boris Kidrič from the Council of Europe Park in Ljubljana, and a call for electoral system change in 2014.
-He was active in protests at the Supreme Court of Slovenia in 2014, in collecting of signatures on the Family Code referendum, and at the murder trial of dr. Milko Novic, who was accused of killing dr. Jamnik, the director of Chemical Institute of Ljubljana, where the daughter of Boris Kidric is employed.
+He was active in protests at the Supreme Court of Slovenia in 2014, in collecting signatures on the Family Code referendum, and at the murder trial of dr. Milko Novic, who was accused of killing dr. Jamnik, the director of the Chemical Institute of Ljubljana, where the daughter of Boris Kidric is employed.